Note: This guest post was written by our daughter, Meghan Shrewsbury in 2017. Meghan is now a cardiac ICU nurse in Tulsa, Oklahoma.

 By Meghan Shrewsbury

 I think I was born to travel.
-My first trip (aside from the one through the birth canal) happened when I was only five days old.
+My first trip traveling with my mom (aside from the one through the birth canal) happened when I was only five days old.
 I flew on a plane from South Carolina, where I was born, to Nebraska to meet my grandma.
-I haven’t really stopped traveling since.
+Since then, I haven’t really stopped traveling.

 My mom had me when she was 24.
 She was single and working full time as a sports writer for a newspaper in the south and it was just the two of us until she married Steve when I was 16.
 And while we didn’t necessarily have a lot when I was growing up, she always made sure I knew about the world around me.
-She made it a priority for us to travel, and over the years I learned so many important lessons through our journeys together.
+She made it a priority for us to travel, and over the years I learned so many important lessons traveling with my mom.

 I’m 22 now and just so you know, I’m not big on blogging.
 But as I thought about it, the lessons I’ve learned traveling with my mom have made me the woman I am today, and I just wanted to share those lessons with all of you.